Savelor/SQLAIRefactor/README.md

 If we compare a variable or parameter, we can instruct the AI model to force a different variable or parameter declaration to match the column data type.

+## 7. Remove Unused and Irrelevant code
+Unused code refers to portions of code that are written but never executed during the lifecycle of an application.
+This can include declared variables that are never utilized, temporary tables that are created but never populated, or entire logic blocks that remain unreachable.
+Irrelevant code (unuseful), on the other hand, may be executed but has no impact in the current context.
+It may have served a purpose in an earlier version of the application or been introduced as a placeholder during development without being finalized or removed.
+In the example below, the original function contains unused parameters, superfluous local variables, and irrelevant logic.
+With the right prompts and guidance, an OpenAI model can detect and eliminate these elements, resulting in cleaner, more efficient and maintainable code.
+[Rules 10.15/16]

+## 8. Generating a more secure code
+SQL Injection is a security vulnerability that allows an attacker to modify the SQL queries an application makes to its database.
+By injecting malicious SQL code into input fields, an attacker can alter, retrieve, or even delete data, potentially compromising entire databases.
+It typically occurs when user input is not properly validated before being embedded in SQL statements.
+OpenAI models can assist in identifying risky coding patterns that lead to SQL injection vulnerabilities.
+These patterns often arise from insufficient input validation, lack of strict type enforcement, or the unsafe use of dynamic SQL execution methods such as EXEC with concatenated strings.
+In this stored procedure below, the @cityname parameter is directly concatenated into a SQL string and executed, making it vulnerable to injection.